RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

 .. note::

-    C code examples don't require the use of the SCPI server, we have included them here to demonstrate how the same functionality can be achieved with different programming languages.
+    Although the C code examples don't require the use of the SCPI server, we have included them here to demonstrate how the same functionality can be achieved with different programming languages.
-    Instructions on how to compile the code are here -> :ref:`link <comC>`
+    Instructions on how to compile the code are |compiling and running C|.

+.. |compiling and running C| raw::html
+    <a href="https://redpitaya.readthedocs.io/en/latest/developerGuide/software/build/comC.html#compiling-and-running-c-applications" target="_blank">here</a>

 .. code-block:: c